Polynomials with core entropy zero: The main molecule

-be the set of polynomials that are $J$-conjugate to $f$.
-We call $\mathcal{H}\subseteq \mathcal{P}_d$ the {\em \shc} of $f$.
-Following are some remarks on relative hyperbolic components. \begin{enumerate} \item Each \shc $\mathcal{H}$ contains a unique \pcf polynomial $f$, and we call $f$ the {\em center} of $\mathcal{H}$ (see \cite[\S 3]{McM88}). \item If $f\in \mathcal{P}_d$ is a hyperbolic post-critically finite polynomial, then the \shc $\mathcal{H}_f$ of $f$ is the usual hyperbolic component of $\mathcal{P}_d$ containing $f$. \item If $f\in \mathcal{P}_d$ is a non-hyperbolic post-critically finite polynomial, then the \shc $\mathcal{H}_f$ consists of those sub-hyperbolic polynomials obtained by deforming the dynamics in the Fatou components.
-In this case, the dimension of $\mathcal{H}_f$ is smaller than the dimension of $\mathcal{P}_d$ (see \S \ref{subsec:lm} for a model space of $\mathcal{H}_f$). \item The \shc $\mathcal{H}_f$ is a singleton set if and only if the Julia set $J_f$ is a dendrite, i.e., $f$ has no bounded Fatou component. \item In degree $2$, if $f\in \mathcal{P}_2$ is a non-hyperbolic post-critically finite polynomial, then the Julia set $J_f$ is a dendrite, and thus $\mathcal{H}_f = \{f\}$. \end{enumerate}
+\end{defn} We omit the subscript $f$ when we do not need to specify $f$.
+Following are some properties on relative hyperbolic components. \begin{enumerate} \item Each \shc $\mathcal{H}$ contains a unique \pcf polynomial $f$ \cite{McM88}, and we call $f$ the {\em center} of $\mathcal{H}$. \item If $f\in \mathcal{P}_d$ is a hyperbolic post-critically finite polynomial, then by \cite{MSS83}, the \shc $\mathcal{H}_f$ of $f$ is the usual hyperbolic component of $\mathcal{P}_d$ containing $f$. \item If $f\in \mathcal{P}_d$ is a non-hyperbolic post-critically finite polynomial, then the \shc $\mathcal{H}_f$ consists of those sub-hyperbolic polynomials obtained by deforming the dynamics in the bounded Fatou components (see \cite{MS98}.)
+In this case, the dimension of $\mathcal{H}_f$ is smaller than the dimension of $\mathcal{P}_d$ (see \S \ref{subsec:lm} for a model space of $\mathcal{H}_f$). \item The \shc $\mathcal{H}_f$ is a singleton set if and only if the Julia set $J_f$ is a dendrite, i.e., $f$ has no bounded Fatou component. \item In degree $2$, if $f\in \mathcal{P}_2$ is a non-hyperbolic post-critically finite polynomial, then the Julia set $J_f$ is a {\em dendrite}, and thus $\mathcal{H}_f = \{f\}$. \end{enumerate}